Skip to content

 Richard

-The lock screen is the first screen you see when you turn on your computer or press Win + L to lock it.
-You have to close the lock screen to reach the sign-in screen where you enter your password or PIN.
+The lock screen is the initial view you encounter when starting your PC or locking it with ⊞ Win+L, preceding the sign-in screen where you enter your password or PIN.

 What Does the Lock Screen Look Like?